chinamike65/hugo-tuolesi/content/book4/book4en.md

 Every spring and autumn, Shangpa Rinpoche would lecture on the Three Ways, and every time he lectured, he would say: "Those who sincerely practice Mahayana Buddhism must first recognize that all sentient beings are mothers, and they must make great efforts in this regard.

-When you see a bug, or some other animal, you must immediately think of it, it is your mother, and when no one is there to cry, you can cry and say, 'Mother, you are so pitiful' and so on."
+When you see a bug, or some other animal, you must immediately think of it as your mother, and when no one is there to cry, you can cry and say, 'Mother, you are so pitiful' and so on."

-Once, when Venerable Atisha was teaching the scriptures, he suddenly said to a disciple, Tzu, "Go to the forest below immediately, your mother is going to be hanged."
+Once, when Venerable Atisha was teaching the scriptures, he suddenly said to a disciple, Tzu, "Go to the forest below immediately, your mother is going to hang herself."

 The disciple had bad legs, and said anxiously, "Oh, mother, why are you going to hang yourself?"
 He immediately ran into the forest, running around, looking for his mother with great difficulty.

-Later, I saw an old horse with its neck caught between two trees and was about to get stuck, so he rescued the horse.
+Later, he saw an old horse with its neck caught between two trees and was about to get stuck, so he rescued the horse.

 When he came back, he said to Venerable Atisha, "Sir, my mother is not in the forest.